I'm Honey!

 How to give yourself grace during hard times

 What does it mean to give yourself grace during hard times?
 In our search for calm and stability during a difficult few years and feeling overly overwhelmed from stress; giving ourselves grace seems so apropos.
+The world has been facing collective challenges, making self-grace even more essential.
 We are aware of our flaws, our blunders.
 We feel inadequate at times.
 We are hard on ourselves.
+Often, our belief in perfection or unrealistic standards makes it even harder to give ourselves grace.
 But, do remember no one is perfect.
 So do show yourself grace during your hard times this way.
+It doesn’t matter how big or small the challenge is—self-compassion is always important.

 Giving yourself grace is a refrain you should turn to when coping with daily frustrations; breaking a promise, arguing with family members, and of course, dealing with the repercussions of isolation.
 Life in an isolated and lonely Elsewhere is still with almost every American citizen.

 Grace offers relief in the midst of difficulty.
-Giving yourself grace is permission to forgive yourself your mistakes and lapses in judgment.
+However, giving yourself grace is not an excuse for avoiding responsibility or for complacency.
+Giving yourself grace is permission to be forgiving toward yourself for your mistakes and lapses in judgment.

 Giving yourself grace can be a complicated process.
 For myself, I see different situations.

-I find I must find a way to grant myself grace when I made errors that are unintentional but never the less wrong.
+I find I must find a way to grant myself grace when I made errors that are unintentional but nevertheless wrong.
 I find myself guilt-ridden, and upset, and going to the ends of the earth to be apologetic.
-Until I accomplish the mission, I am unable to give myself grace – until I make restitution with others and myself.
+The internal dialogue in my head often makes it even harder to move toward self-forgiveness.
+Until I accomplish the mission, I am unable to give myself grace – until I make restitution with others and myself, I cannot move on completely.
+I have heard from others that self-forgiveness is essential for growth and mental well-being.

 Giving grace is not following the pack

 There is a second situation that is strictly emotional… family, friends, and a significant other.
 When any type of emotional hardship with family and friends enters the picture I do try try try to help the situation with a positive attitude.
 At times it is hard to find solutions because one needs two to tangle.
+Openly talking about your feelings can help resolve issues and foster understanding.
 If a problem does not work out and I know I have given it my all I kindly tell myself that I am ok because I feel it is extremely unhealthy and destructive to a woman over 50 to allow negative comments from others to infest her life.
+Admitting the mess in relationships is necessary for growth.
+The support of a church community can also provide grace and encouragement during these times.
 This limits a woman’s potential.
 You must show yourself, grace.

 Loneliness

 Thirdly there is the other situation that may arise.
 During the holidays many of you are alone or feel alone.
 This is trying.
-The only way you can feel grace at this difficult time is with positive action.
+The only way you can feel grace at this difficult time is with active, positive action, especially by being active in seeking connection with others.
 You are in the driver’s seat and it is up to you to find personal joy.
 Sad but true.
 But you can do it.
 We all can.
 Harder for some than for others.
 So, be good to yourself by putting yourself out there to find sustaining grace in your life.
+Sometimes, spending time with kids or family members can help ease feelings of loneliness and bring moments of joy.

 In other words, giving yourself grace is giving yourself permission to forgive your mistakes, and lapses in judgment and do something about your feelings of loneliness to make sound judgments in ‘the now.’